 The only reason to archive a project rather than delete it is so that you can refer back to it later …unless, of course, you can’t find it.

 Thanks for sharing your feedback with us @Noah_Bucher and so sorry for the inconvenience, I can completely understand your point.
-We already have a topic covering this issue, so I have gone ahead and merged your post with this main thread (Searching Archived Project Titles).
-I’ve given more details in this specific post (Searching Archived Project Titles) it won’t solve your issue but I thought you might be interested having a look at it!
+We already have a topic covering this issue, so I have gone ahead and merged your post with this main thread (Searching Archived Project Titles - #2 by Marie).
+I’ve given more details in this specific post (Searching Archived Project Titles - #2 by Marie) it won’t solve your issue but I thought you might be interested having a look at it!
 I would also recommend to add your vote to this main thread; hopefully this is something we can implement in the future.

 Thanks again for taking the time to share your feedback with us, we really appreciate it!